 For mountain bikers, you can find several trails in the region to enjoy.

-You will soon find out that the region Lyngenfjord has many connections consisting of winding roads, car ferries and tunnels along the way.
-GPS and/or a car map are very good tools to use when driving here.
+You will soon find out that the region Lyngenfjord has many connections, winding roads, car ferries and tunnels along the way.
+GPS and/or a car map are very good tools for driving here.
+The ferry crossing Lyngseidet - Olderdalen has a fee, read about how the payments work here.

 Download the travel guide here: